plone/training/case.rst

 The Case-Study
 ==============

-For this training we will build a website for a fictional plone-conference.
+For this training we will build a website for a fictional Plone conference.

 Background
 ----------

-The plone-conference takes place every year and all plone-developers at leasty try to go there.
+The Plone conference takes place every year and all Plone developers at least try to go there.

 Requirements
 ------------